Prince of Wales Theatre: Cromie's theatre

 Neil Simon's play, Come Blow Your Horn, starring Michael Crawford, played in 1962, followed by a season of Martha Graham's dance company, including the world première of her ballet Circe.
 Next was a string of Broadway musicals, including Funny Girl in 1966 with Barbra Streisand, Sweet Charity (1967), and Promises, Promises (1969).
 The Threepenny Opera was revived in 1972.
 In 1976, Bernard Slade's Same Time, Next Year was a hit, as was I Love My Wife (1977), and Bedroom Farce (1978).
 In 1982, Underneath the Arches was a long-running hit.
 Andrew Lloyd Webber's Aspects of Love (1989) smashed all previous box-office records at the theatre, running for 1,325 performances.
 More recent productions are listed below.

 Refurbishment was carried out in 2004 to increase the seating capacity slightly to 1,160 seats and to modernise the theatre's facilities.
 New bars were added, the auditorium completely rebuilt, the backstage areas refurbished and the theatre's famous tower and exterior completely gutted and refurbished with new LED lighting and a crisp modern finish.

 The theatre re-opened with ABBA's musical Mamma Mia! on 16 April 2004.
 On 18 August 2007, Mamma Mia! became the longest-running show at the time at the Prince of Wales, overtaking the previous record held by Aspects of Love with 1,326 performances.
 The production marked another landmark on Thursday 23 August 2007, celebrating its 3,500th performance since its 1999 world premiere at the Prince Edward Theatre in Old Compton Street, London.
 The production left the theatre on 1 September 2012 and transferred to the Novello Theatre on 6 September 2012.

 After a short run of Let it Be, before it transferred to the Savoy for a short run, the theatre is now home to The Book of Mormon which has become the theatre's longest running musical.

 Due to the COVID-19 pandemic, The Book of Mormon was forced to close in March 2020.
 On 2 August 2021, the theatre re-opened with The Windsors: Endgame based on the Channel 4 sitcom The Windsors.
 Due to The Book of Mormon reopening on 15 November 2021, The Windsors played its final performance on 9 October 2021.

 On 6 June 2024 The Book of Mormon celebrated its 4,000th performance at the theatre.

 The theatre was grade II listed by English Heritage in April 1999.

+On the 31st March 2026 a performance of the Book of Mormon was halted, and subsequently cancelled, after a spiritual protester in the front row pulled on a green balaclava, and threw paint on stage.
+After being removed from the theatre by a usher, staff came on stage to announce the show would not continue and offered the audience the opportunity to rebook or a receive a full refund.